MunifiSense/VRChat-Build-Size-Viewer/README.md

  It's kinda ugly.
 So sorry about that.
 Made it for myself, but thought it might be handy for others!

 ## How To Use
-- Just place the file into your Unity project in Assets/Editor.
+- Just place the file BuildSizeViewer.cs into your Unity project in Assets/Editor.
 - Go to Window/Muni/VRC Build Size Viewer.
 - Then build a world or an avatar in Unity, either for testing or upload.
 - Click Read Build Log.